-MIC-20104DCE: BIOTECHNIQUES
+MIC-20104DCE: BIOTECHNIQUES (Credits 4) Objectives:

-Objectives: This aim of this course is to acquaint students with various techniques and instruments required to study and engineer microorganisms.
-Knowledge of techniques like centrifugation, chromatography, electrophoresis, blotting and crystallography shall help students understand the concepts of downstream processing and recombinant DNA technology in subsequent semesters.
+- To provide students to learn with various techniques and instruments required to study and engineer microorganisms. - To provide in depth knowledge of techniques like centrifugation, chromatography, electrophoresis, blotting and crystallography shall help students understand the concepts of downstream processing and recombinant DNA technology in subsequent semesters.

-- 1.1 Centrifugation techniques: basic principles of centrifugation and derivation of relation for coefficient and measurement of sedimentation co-efficient - 1.2 Rotors and types of rotors - 1.3 Differential and density gradient centrifugation - 1.4 Analytical centrifugation and its applications - 1.5 Viscosity and its measurement
+- 1.1 Centrifugation techniques: basic principles of centrifugation and derivation of relation for coefficient and measurement of sedimentation co-efficient - 1.2 Rotors and types of rotors - 1.3 Differential and density gradient centrifugation - 1.4 Analytical centrifugation and its applications

+1.5 Viscosity and its measurement